daler/dotfiles/docs/vim.rst

      - Search for file in directory to open in new buffer (Telescope)

    * - :kbd:`<leader>fb`
-     - Toggle file browser, hit Enter on file (nvim-tree)
+     - Toggle file browser, hit Enter on file (neo-tree)

 See :ref:`nvimtree` for more on navigating the file tree shown by :kbd:`<leader>fb`.